xanderdunn/kube-state-rs/README.md

 - Response: Imagine a situation where etcd returns stale data on a particular node.
 We iterate through our nodes ever few minutes and make sure

 ### TODO
-- Implement Kubernetes leader election
+- Convert the execution paradigm to continuous node iteration rather than event watching
+- Split the iteration of nodes across `num_replicas`
+- Make the node iteration parallel across number of cores on a given replica
-- Increase replicas > 1
+- Increase `num_replicas` > 1
-- Store labels on every change rather than on node deletion
-- Check that all nodes have the latest data every N minutes
+- Handle the situation where `num_replicas` > `num_nodes`
 - Add logging - what output is used?
 DataDog?
 - Add metrics - what output is used?
 DataDog?
     - An interesting metric would be (# of nodes we think have latest labels) / (total # of nodes)